ndsev/zserio/doc/ZserioLanguageOverview.md

 };
 ```

-The documentation comments can contain special tags which is shown by the following example:
+The classic documentation comments can contain special tags which is shown by the following example:

 ```
 /**